Motorcycle Defects And Recalls

 - Helmet Laws

 A defect in a motorcycle or one of its parts can cause serious accidents.
 A defective helmet might not provide the protection it is intended to, resulting in more serious head injuries.
 A defect in the brakes may not allow you to stop in time to avoid an accident.
 If you suspect that your motorcycle has a dangerous safety defect, you can report this defect to the National Highway Traffic Safety Administration, a federal agency tasked with investigating alleged defects, issuing safety standards for vehicles and ordering manufacturers to recall vehicles that do not meet federal safety standards.
-If you were injured in a motorcycle accident that you believe was caused by a defective part, an attorney at Johnson, Kramer, Mulholland, Cochrane & Cochrane, P.L.C.in Fort Dodge, IA, can evaluate your situation and advise you of your legal options.
+If you were injured in a motorcycle accident that you believe was caused by a defective part, an attorney at Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C., in Fort Dodge, Iowa, can evaluate your situation and advise you of your legal options.

 National Highway Traffic Safety Administration

 Federal motor vehicle safety standards set minimum performance requirements for parts of a vehicle that affect its safe operations, including brakes, tires and parts that protect drivers from serious injury, such as air bags, seat belts and motorcycle helmets.
 The Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) has the power to issue motorcycle safety standards and order manufacturers to recall motorcycles that do not meet federal safety standards or have safety-related defects.
 Safety-related defects in motor vehicles are those problems that pose a risk to motor vehicle safety and may exist in a number of vehicles or pieces of equipment with the same design or manufacturer.